dartmouth-dltg/local_contexts_projects/README.md

 ```
   Project ID - the id of the project from the Local Contexts Hub (required)
   Project Name - a user supplied name for easy linking (required)
-  Hub Project Public? - a boolean which indicates whether the Local Contexts Hub project has a public facing view
+  Hub Project Public or Discoverable? - a boolean which indicates whether the Local Contexts Hub project has a public facing view.
+Defaults to true and should be checked for public or discoverable projects.
 ```
 Once you have created one or more projects, you can then link one or more to a record type of your choice.

 To link a project to an object, this plugin adds a new subrecord to resources, accessions, archival objects, digital objects, and digital object components: Local Contexts Projects.